Hawkuletz/qnx_acc/readme.txt

     -o  Offset (in bytes) into image file (e.g. for partition) -l  Local destination for -x (file(s) extracted to local_path)

-Note:
+Notes:
 Since QNX uses a different character for newline (0x1e - RS) instead of the usual ones (0x0a - LF and/or 0x0d - CR), to easily read text files -a converts all instances of RS to LF.
 While this is convenient for viewing text files, it is not desired in binary files.
-If extracting multiple files avoid -a option and later use tr to convert: cat <file> | tr '\036' '\012'
+If extracting multiple files avoid -a option and use tr to convert: cat <file> | tr '\036' '\012'

+To read hdd images, first determine QNX partition start using another tool (e.g. fdisk -l).
+Since usually the partition start is given in sectors, multiply that by sector size (512) and use the resulting value for -o option (see example below).

 Known bugs/limitations
  - If multiple -r/d/x options are given, only last one is used
  - Option -a affects all files (binary ones would be mangled!)
  - (probably) Doesn't work correctly with deleted files or files with 0 length

-To read hdd images, first determine QNX partition start using another tool (e.g. fdisk -l).
-Since usually the partition start is given in sectors, multiply that by sector size (512) and use the resulting value for -o option (see example below).

 Example runs: